 Are you currently suffering from any condition that is not effectively treated and impairs your judgment or adversely affects your ability to practice medicine in a competent, ethical, and professional manner?
-(Yes/No)44 added benefit of access to experts in hospital credentialing at the Dr. Lorna Breen Heroes' Foundation.
-Additionally, your hospital can receive an ALL IN WellBeing First Champion for Credentialing badge, which can be an effective tool to demonstrate and communicate wellbeing efforts to your workforce.
+(Yes/No)

 Note: Peer reference forms often include intrusive questions.
 It is important to examine the questions in these forms as well.
 The colleague a healthcare worker would ask to complete the form is likely the same person the healthcare worker would confide in if they need support.